-My newest discovery: how to make perfect size origami paper pendant lamp shade from two paper grocery bags!
+My newest discovery: how to make perfect size origami paper pendant DIY lampshade from two paper grocery bags!

 I especially love Trader Joe’s grocery bags!
 Yes you can recycle them, but why not Up-Cycle them into a functional work of art?
-How about an unique pendant lamp with a paper origami lamp shade??
+How about an unique pendant lamp with a paper origami DIY lampshade??

-This pendant is made with one and a half paper bag.
+This pendant with DIY lampshade is made with one and a half paper bag.
 All you need is a little folding!

 No worries if you are not familiar with origami, I have an easy-to-understand folding template and diagram for you to download and practice so you can make your own origami paper pendant lamp shade!

 Print it out on a piece of letter size paper and practice a little.
 The key here is to get comfortable with the “mountain” and “valley” folds.
 Mountain folds are towards you, and valley folds away from you!

 You can download pattern and diagram for the origami lampshade at the end of this article.

 Important: when choosing bulbs, it’s important to choose those that does not generate too much heat, such as these LED Light Bulbs, they are 7.5 watt but light up like 40 watts.
 If you want something brighter for a larger room, these 10.5-watt LED Light Bulbs will light up like 60 watts!
 We prefer the 7.5 watt LED for over a desk area.
 NO incandescent bulbs should be used near paper!

 Hope you had fun practicing folding a mini origami paper pendant lamp shade! =)

 To make the big origami DIY lampshade, let’s begin with 2 paper grocery bags you like.